Materials, cuts and sizes: choosing the right kimono

 Coupes: how to choose?

-Short kimono, long jacket or format
+short kimono, long jacket or format

 The cut influences everything: the silhouette, the use, the stylistic message.
 At Atelier Sarita, each length is designed as a different way to experience your kimono.

-Wearing the kimono today: contemporary instructions
+Wearing the kimono today: a contemporary guide

 Structured or fluid?

-One size: designed for all body types
+One size fits all: designed to suit all body types

 An inclusive cut